ianmcburnie/a11y-first-workshop/README.md

 ### Meta Data

-Let's begin adding some meta data to the page.
+Let's begin adding some additional meta data to the page.

 1. Add `lang="en"` to the `html` tag
-1. Add `<meta charset="utf-8" />` to head
 1. Add `<meta name="viewport" content="width=device-width, initial-scale=1">` to head
 1. Add `<title>Meta - A11Y First Workshop</title>` to head
 1. Test page with screen reader, notice title is now announced